pradheepap/rubys-kitchen-app/README.md

 Copy the template files inside the app directory.
 Now we need to configure the request to be redirected to the static html templates.

-Navigate to app.js and remove the dependencies for the router.
+Navigate to app.js and add the dependencies for the router.

 Re-route the path '/' to the static html path app.use(express.static(path.join(__dirname, 'public', 'app'))); // Configure the static path